lucaslgn/exame-ces11/README.md

 # Compilation

-The project was developed with the possibilities of using CMake or just a Makefile to compile it.
-In order to do that, choose one of the possibilities and execute the command specified.

-## Makefile

-Type the command `make all` in the root of the project.
+Type the command `make all` in the root of the project to compile the game, make sure the machine has a recent version of `Make`.

-## CMake

-Run the script `install.sh` with the command `./install.sh` in the root of the project.

-P.S.: The CMakeLists.txt file was made only for the use of graphics, window and system modules.
-If the script doesn't have permission to be executed, run the command `chmod u+x install.sh`.

 # Running

 Run the binary `Exam` with the command `./Exam` or run the command `make run` in the root of the project.

+# Abstract data types used in source code

+The source code relies on graphs for representing the connections between different places in the map, the graph is represented with a weighted adjacency list (the weights are the distances in pixels).
+Character movement is determined using dijkstra algorithm implemented with priority queue.